utelecon/utelecon.github.io/en/oc/index.md

 {% include procedures/en/itc_lms.html %}

 ### Zoom
+{:#zoom}

-A web conference system used in most of the "simultaneous interactive" classes.
+A web conference system used in most “simultaneous interactive” classes.

 {% include procedures/en/zoom.html %}

 ### Webex
+{:#webex}

-This is a web conferencing system used for some "simultaneous interactive" classes.
+This is a web conferencing system used for some “simultaneous interactive” classes.
 The system is rarely used, so you can work on it when you need it.

-{% include procedures/en/webex.html %}
+Please refer to [Webex page](/en/webex/) for details.

 ### ECCS Cloud Email (Google Workspace)
 {:#google}